pulumi/docs/content/blog/from-cdk-pulumi-evolution-of-sst/index.md

 ## The Beginnings of SST

-As application developers, we've witnessed the rapid evolution of cloud computing and the growing need for developers to have direct access to powerful cloud resources.
+Application developers have witnessed the rapid evolution of cloud computing and the growing need for developers to have direct access to powerful cloud resources.
 However, the traditional tools and approaches to Infrastructure as Code (IaC) have often been geared more toward DevOps teams, leaving application developers feeling disconnected from the infrastructure side of their projects.

-This was the driving force behind the creation of SST (Serverless Stack), a framework that aims to bridge the gap between application developers and infrastructure management.
+This was the driving force behind the creation of [SST (Serverless Stack)](https://sst.dev/), a framework that aims to bridge the gap between application developers and infrastructure management.
 In the early days, SST was built on top of AWS's Cloud Development Kit (CDK), which allowed developers to define their infrastructure using TypeScript or Python.
 While this was a step in the right direction, they soon realized that the limitations of CDK and the underlying AWS CloudFormation were holding them back from truly empowering application developers.

 ## CDK and CloudFormation Limitations

 {{< youtube "LXxJ9XMXC6o?rel=0" >}}

-As SST's team continued to work with CDK and CloudFormation, they encountered several challenges that led them to reevaluate their approach.
+As the SST's team continued to work with CDK and CloudFormation, they encountered several challenges that led them to reevaluate their approach.
 One key issue was the disconnect between application developers' thinking and working and traditional IaC tools' operating methods.

 With CDK and [CloudFormation](https://www.pulumi.com/docs/iac/concepts/vs/cloud-templates/cloudformation/#what-is-cloudformation), the infrastructure code is essentially a code generator, producing an intermediary format (such as YAML or JSON) that is then executed to deploy the resources.
 This means that the actual code you write as a developer is not the same as the code running during the deployment process.
 This can lead to several problems, such as difficulty debugging, lack of visibility into the deployment process, and challenges in extending or customizing the deployment workflow.

-Additionally, as SST's team expanded its focus beyond the AWS ecosystem and started exploring other cloud providers and even on-premises infrastructure, it found that the [AWS-centric nature of CDK](https://www.pulumi.com/docs/iac/concepts/vs/cloud-template-transpilers/aws-cdk/#what-is-aws-cdk) and CloudFormation was becoming a limitation.
+Additionally, as the SST's team expanded its focus beyond the AWS ecosystem and started exploring other cloud providers and even on-premises infrastructure, it found that the [AWS-centric nature of CDK](https://www.pulumi.com/docs/iac/concepts/vs/cloud-template-transpilers/aws-cdk/#what-is-aws-cdk) and CloudFormation was becoming a limitation.
 It needed a more flexible and provider-agnostic solution that would allow it to deploy and manage infrastructure across a wide range of platforms.

 ## A Provider-agnostic Solution: Discovering Pulumi